-We are grateful to Dhananjay Tambe and James P. Butler for their comments.
+We are grateful to Dhananjay Tambe and James P. Butler for their comments, and to Thomas E Angelini and Xavier Serra-Picamal for artwork contribution.
 This research was supported by the Spanish Ministry for Science and Innovation (BFU2009-07595), the European Research Council (Grant Agreement 242993), and the National Institutes of Health (R01HL102373, R01HL107561).